What Is a Macular Hole?

 The condition does not lead to a total loss of vision and is not painful.

-How Does A Macular Hole Occur?
+How Does a Macular Hole Occur?

-Macula Hole – Pre-treatment
+Macula Hole – Pre-treatment (Figure 1 above shoes a macular hole pre-treatment)

-What Is The Treatment For A Macular Hole?
+What Is the Treatment for A Macular Hole?

 The most common course of treatment is to have an operation called a Vitrectomy.

-Macula Hole – Post-treatment
+Macula Hole – Post-treatment (Figure 2 shows macular hole post-treatment)

 Follow-Up After Treatment